POTA Statistics

 Is this open source?

-Yeah -- my full blog isn't but all of the collection, aggregation and queries are up on GitHub here.
+The collection, aggregation and queries are up on GitHub here.